 Among different ways to recharge — such as using kiosk machines, online services like eSewa and Khalt — the usual recharge card still seems to be the most popular in Nepal.
 You can find a recharge card in almost all local grocery stores, stationeries, and so on, wherever you live.

-And if you are also one of them who have been scratching recharging cards ever since in order to top up your phone, you must have messed up its number once or more.
+And if you are also one of them who have been scratching recharging cards ever since in order to top up your phone, you must have damaged its number once or more.
 Even if you haven’t, you might encounter this situation anytime as scratch never seems to go smooth.

 Well if you are Nepal Telecom’s (NTC) user and use a recharge card in order to top up your device, then there’s good news for you.